sourcegraph/sourcegraph-public-snapshot/doc/admin/how-to/manual_database_migrations.md

 The flags `--unprivileged-only` and `--noop-privileged` are also defined on this command to control the behavior of the `migrator` in the presence of [privileged migrations](./privileged_migrations.md).

-### validate
+### downto

-Usage: **`validate [-db=all] [--skip-out-of-band-migrations=false]`**
+Usage: **`downto -db=<schema> -target=<target>,<target>,...`**

-The `validate` command validates the current state of the database (both schema as well as data related to out-of-band migrations).
-The `-db` flag signifies the target schema(s) to validate.
+The `downto` command revert any applied migrations that are children of the given targets - this effectively "resets" the schema to the target version.
+The `-db` flag signifies the target schema to modify.
+The `-target` flag signifies a set of targets whose proper ancestors should be reverted.
 Comma-separated values are accepted.
-Supply `all` (the default) to validate all schemas.

-This command is used on Sourcegraph instance startup of database-dependent services to ensure that the migrator has been run to the expected version.

-Note that if `-db=all`, the configuration flag `DISABLE_CODE_INSIGHTS` is not enabled, and the `codeinsights-db` is unavailable, the operation will fail.
-In this case, supply an explicit `-db` flag (e.g., `-db=frontend,codeintel`).
+The flags `--ignore-single-dirty-log` and `--ignore-single-pending-log` can be supplied to re-attempt to apply the **next** migration that was marked as errored or as incomplete (respectively).
+For usage, see the guide on [How to troubleshoot a dirty database](dirty_database.md#0-attempt-re-application).

+The flags `--unprivileged-only` and `--noop-privileged` are also defined on this command to control the behavior of the `migrator` in the presence of [privileged migrations](./privileged_migrations.md).

+### run-out-of-band-migrations

+Usage: **`run-out-of-band-migrations [-id <id> [, -id <id> ...]] [--apply-reverse=false]`**

+The `run-out-of-band-migrations` command runs out-of-band migrations within the `migrator`.
+If no `-id` is supplied, then all registered out-of-band migrations will be invoked.
+If the flag `--apply-reverse` is supplied, then the invoked migrations will be migrated in the down direction.

+This command may be performed by a site-administrator as part of [repairing an unfinished migration](./unfinished_migration.md).

 ## Environments